ylluminarious/cixl/README.md

 This project aims to produce a minimalistic extension language, or DSL substrate; in C. In a way, it's Lua taken one step further down the path of simplicity.
 The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency and flexibility.

 ### Status
 Examples from this document should work without a hitch and run clean in ```valgrind```, outside of that I can't really promise much at the moment.
-Current work is focused on tracing interactions between core features; as soon as I gain enough confidence that I've steered clear of any major disasters, I'll start filling in obvious gaps in functionality.
+Current work is focused on tracing interactions between core features; as soon as I gain enough confidence that I've steered clear of major disasters, I'll start filling in obvious gaps in functionality.

 ### Getting Started
 To get started, you'll need a decent C compiler with GNU-extensions and CMake installed.
 A primitive REPL is included, the executable weighs in at 200k.
 It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.